 Should I rent or buy a property in Germany?

 Are you better off renting or buying in Germany?
 Just fill in your information to see your personal outcome with detailed graphs tailored to your situation explaining the results.Published on Aug 21, 2023 .
-Updated 7 days ago
+Updated a month ago

 There is ample evidence that buying a house leads to greater wealth, especially in Germany.
 Those who own their own home in Germany are far better off.
 But would that apply to you as well, if you would buy a home?
 You can use this simple rent or buy calculator that Hypofriend has designed to evaluate your case.